fagongzi/manba/README.md

 The following content requires reader some knowledge of Docker.
 You can refer to [this book][2], or check out [the official documentation][1]。

-### Quick Start
-Use `docker pull fagongzi/manba` command to download Manba Docker image.
-`docker run -d -p 9093:9093 -p 80:80 -p 9092:9092 fagongzi/manba` initiates the container.
-3 Ports are exposed:

-* 80

-  Proxy's HTTP port, this port is for client access.

-* 9092

-  APIServer's external GRPC port

-* 9093

-  APIServer's external HTTP Restful port.
-Visit `http://127.0.0.1:9093/ui/index.html` to access the web UI.

-Running parameters can be set by the following environment varaibles.
-Configuration overrides default.

-- GW_PROXY_OPTS

-   All options in `proxy --help` are supported.

-- API_SERVER_OPTS

-   All options in `apiserver --help` are supported.

-- ETCD_OPTS

-   All options in `etcd --help` are supported.

 ### Available Docker Images
 * `fagongzi/proxy`